Henry Wirtz Thomas: Early life and education

 Henry W. Thomas was born in Leesburg, Virginia in 1812.
 He attended college in District of Columbia.
 He studied law and became a lawyer.
 In 1833, he moved to Fairfax Court House.
 He was commissioned a Major in the Virginia Militia in 1837.

 Politics

+Thomas was Virginia state legislator, was a Confederate States of America Senator, and Lieutenant Governor of Virginia.

 At the age of 26, he was elected Fairfax County Commonwealth's Attorney in 1838.
 He was a member of the Virginia House of Delegates from 1841 to 1842 and again from 1847 to 1848.
-He continued his legislative service to the Commonwealth in the Senate of Virginia, serving from 1850 to 1863 and from 1871 to 1875.
+He continued his legislative service to the Commonwealth in the Senate of Virginia, serving from 1850 to 1863 and from 1872 to 1875.
 In 1875, he was elected Lt.
 Governor.
 He also served as a Judge on the Fairfax County Circuit Court from 1866 until shortly before his death.

+Personal life

+Thomas was married to Julia M. Jackson, and they had a daughter named Nannie.

 Death

 Thomas died at his home in Fairfax on June 23, 1890.
-He is buried in Fairfax City Cemetery in Fairfax.
+He is buried in Fairfax City Cemetery in Fairfax, Virginia.